ElectroGemGem/SceneTeleporter/README.md

 # Known Issues:

 * can't teleport to scenes 2 to 9 - there is some weird formatting issue with those for some reason, but i think they not really usable anyway, so meh..
-* can't teleport to some scenes - usually its either because they are empty/debug/not supposed to be played or missing info in the scene{sceneid}.lua file in `Grasscutter\Resources\Scripts\Scene\<your sceneID>`
+* can't teleport to some scenes - usually its either because they are empty/debug/not supposed to be played or missing info in the scene{sceneid}.lua file in `Grasscutter\Resources\Scripts\Scene\<your sceneID>` (if its not there don't try to add/change it you might break the game)
 * teleporting to some scenes getting you to a freefall - again as mentioned above, its due to it being empty/debug/not supposed to be played...